Postal codes in Canada: Transition points to the Canadian Forces Postal Service

 These postal codes each represent a number of military post offices abroad, which are specified not by postal code but by CFPO or FMO number.
-The LDUs in this case corresponding not so much to a physical as to a virtual delivery unit since mail is not delivered locally but is forwarded to the actual delivery units at Canadian military bases and ships abroad.
+The LDUs in this case correspond not so much to physical as to virtual delivery units, since mail is not delivered locally but is forwarded to the actual delivery points at Canadian military bases and ships abroad.